Parchman: Time to wake up to the MLS greatness in our midst in Dallas

 The lifeblood of FCD’s success is not, as is often portrayed, the enormously prolific academy.
 FCD’s academy has indeed produced a few dependable pros, but only two, Kellyn Acosta and Jesse Gonzalez, have started more than one league game thus far this year.
 The academy itself is obvious a hugely important facet of the club’s sustainability, but that also means the other nine guys most likely to be on the field, eight at least, weren’t Homegrowns.
 So where the heck did the best team in MLS right now come from?

-Look at the lineup that dashed Real Salt Lake against the Wasatch Range 3-0 on Saturday and behold the menagerie of razor-sharp moves from the FCD front office:
+Look at the lineup that dashed Real Salt Lake against the Wasatch Range 3-0 in Week 10 and behold the menagerie of razor-sharp moves from the FCD front office:

 - Maxi Urruti was snared from Portland after being dumped into the 2015 Re-Entry Draft, when just four players were selected in 44 picks.
 The other 40 were passes.